 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall we rate The Independent Left-Center Biased due to story selection that moderately favors the left.
-We also rate them Mixed in factual reporting due to four failed fact checks.
+We also rate them Mixed in factual reporting due to several failed fact checks.

 Factual Reporting: MIXED